 What is the sitewide links filter?

-Our Sitewide Links-Filter is a filter that removes huge numbers of links from a certain domain to now skew results.
+Our sitewide Links-Filter is a filter that removes a huge number of links from a certain domain to not skew the results.

-By this, we manage to present better statistics on link metrics, because a link from 1000 sub-pages simply doesn't equate 1000 links, but rather one and a bit.
-By showing and calculating the strongest 5 sub-pages for such site-wide links we already overweight them, but not to the extent as you find it in other tools where every single sub-page link is counted.
+Therefore, we manage to present better statistics from the link data we crawl.
+Being linked a thousand times from thousand sub-pages simply doesn't equate a thousand links.
+By showing and calculating the strongest 5 sub-pages for such sitewide links we weigh them in our calculation, but not to the extent as you find it in other tools where every single sub-page link is counted.

-The sitewide link filter thereby results in lower absolute link counts as compared to other tools or, e.g., huge link list uploads.
+The sitewide link filter thereby results in lower absolute link counts as compared to other tools or huge link list uploads.

 This reduction in links is to your advantage as you see a more realistic picture of your backlink profile.

 In tools like QBL and BLP this filter can be disabled (at the cost of longer processing and sometimes heavily skewed statistics).